csantanapr/knative-tekton/README.md

 <details><summary>5.3 The Deploy Tekton Task</summary>

-## The Deploy Tekton Task
+### 5.3 The Deploy Tekton Task

 1. I provided a Tekton Task that can run `kubectl` to deploy the Knative Application using a YAML manifest.
 Install the task _deploy_ like this
     ```sh
     kubectl apply -f tekton/task-deploy.yaml
     ```
-1. I provided a YAML that defines our Knative Application in [knative/service.yaml](./knative/service.yaml)
+1. I provided a Task YAML that defines our Knative Application in [knative/service.yaml](./knative/service.yaml)
     ```yaml
     apiVersion: serving.knative.dev/v1
     kind: Service